 The other prerequisite and support courses can be taken at Weber State University or another regionally accredited university (restrictions may apply; if you have concerns about courses you have taken qualifying for prerequisite or support courses, please contact us).

 The Admissions Committee has a set of policies and procedures that are used to select our future students.
-Candidates are selected based on a competitive point system split into four areas:
+Candidates are selected based on a competitive point system split into five areas:

-- Area 3: Additional Areas.
-This area gives equal points for each of the noted areas below:
+Area 4: Additional Areas.
+This area gives points for each of the categories below: